Girija Oak: Career

 Oak made her debut on the big screen at the age of 15.
 She acted in Marathi movies including Goshta Choti Dongraevadhi, Gulmohar, Manini and Adgule Madgule.

 Her first Marathi television show as a lead actress was Zee Marathi's Lajja with Piyush Ranade, Tejaswini Pandit and Mukta Barve.
 She portrayed scandal victim Manaswini Desai (Manu).
 She has also played leading roles in Marathi plays.

 In 2018, Oak made her short film debut with the film Quarter directed by Navjyot Bandiwadekar.
 The film was premiered at the 71st Cannes Film Festival in the Court Métrage (Short Film Corner) category and was later showcased at various International Film festivals.
 For her performance in the film, Oak won her first international award as Best Actress at the European Cinematography Awards 2018 and was nominated as Best International Actress at the Maverick Movie Awards 2018.
 Quarter was the first Indian short film to launch a poster and trailer at a public event attended by members of the Indian press and Indian film industry personalities.
 The film was digitally released worldwide on 10 April 2020.

 Oak played the lead role in the second season of the Hindi serial Ladies Special on Sony Entertainment Television.
 She was a finalist in the popular singing contest Singing Star.

+In the 2020s, Oak started working in films and web-series.
+In 2023, she starred in the films Jawan and The Vaccine War.

+She starred in the web-series Perfect Family and 13th: Some Lessons Aren't Taught in Classrooms in 2025.

+She next starred in Bharat Bhhagya Viddhaata, which released in June 2026.
+She stars alongside Kangana Ranaut, and Smita Tambe in the film.